-Share your comments on 4 Tips for Selecting a Summer Basketball Camp below back to the article page.
+Share your comments on Selecting a Summer Basketball Camp below.
+Find basketball camps near you

 who are you choosing in the nba finals?

 I am currently a JUCO coach and have been coaching for 20 years.
 I have been all over the country and seen many camps.

 4. Nike Coaches Clinics - Still good but have dropped in quality.
 You get less now than you did 10 years ago.